jonbooz/dotfiles/README.md

 The provided zsh config provides two hooks for local system config:
 - `.config/zsh/local/aliases-local.sh` - For any aliases
 - `.config/zsh/local/path-local.sh` - For any `$PATH` updates
+- `.config/zsh/local/rc-local.sh` - For any other local zshrc file changes

 ### nvim